 From a very early age, Jennifer felt a very close connection to horses.
 This connection drove her to learn from, and assist many, professional and world renowned horsemen and horsewomen.
 Jennifer believes that working with horses for herself and others, for over 40 years, directly contributed to her successful horsemanship, animal communication and has given her greater self-awareness.

-Art of Horsemanship LLC looks forward to working with you to achieve your goals in art and horsemanship or both.
+Art of Horsemanship LLC looks forward to working with you to achieve your goals in both art and horsemanship.